Nazmul5691/Growify-Portfolio/questions_and_answers.md

 #### Answer: ?

-<i>The output is an empty object because this assigned an empty object {} to the variable greeting, and then  logged the value of greeting, which is the empty object itself.</i>
+<i> output is an empty object because this assigned an empty object {} to the variable greeting, and then  logged the value of greeting, which is the empty object itself.</i>

 </p>
 </details>